-As discussed in this Proxy Statement, the 2019 annual grants of performance stock units to executives are conditioned upon the Company's achievement of pre-determined levels of adjusted EBITDA.
-The use of these non-GAAP adjusted performance measures was intended to create a stronger performance incentive by focusing on controllable variables within the core business and to minimize unintended consequences by excluding items that were highly variable or difficult to predict during the goal-setting process.
+The 2022 annual Cash Bonus and Annual Equity Grant used GAAP revenues, adjusted for currency.
+The 2022 Annual Equity Grant also used achievement of pre-determined levels of adjusted EBITDA, prior to the adjustment made by the Compensation Committee.
+The use of this non-GAAP adjusted performance measure was intended to create a stronger performance incentive by focusing on controllable variables within the core business and to minimize unintended consequences by excluding items that were highly variable or difficult to predict during the goal-setting process.